amices/mice/cran-comments.md

 build()
 ```

-`"/Users/buurensv/Package/mice/mice_2.47.1.9112.tar.gz"`
+`"/Users/buurensv/Package/mice/mice_3.0.0.tar.gz"`

 Test environments
 -----------------

--   local OS X install, 10.13.4, R 3.5
+-   local OS X install, 10.13.4, R 3.5.0
--   win-builder (devel and release)
+-   win-builder, using `devtools::build_win()`

+There was no ERROR, WARNING or NOTE.

 R CMD check results
 -------------------

-There were no ERRORs or WARNINGs or NOTEs.
+local checks of tarball fails:

+`$ R CMD CHECK mice_3.0.0.tar.gz`

+yields: `Error: package ‘Rcpp’ was installed by an R version with different internals; it needs to be reinstalled for use with this R version Execution halted`

+(I have installed `Rccp 0.12.17`)

+`Error: package or namespace load failed for ‘lattice’:  package ‘lattice’ was installed by an R version with different internals; it needs to be reinstalled for use with this R version`

+(I have installed `lattice 0.20-35`)

+Reinstalling does not help (`warning: package ‘Rccp’ is not available (for R version 3.5.0)`).
+I cannot repair this problem.
+I have assumed this is a temporary flitch that we may safely ignore for now.

 Downstream dependencies
 -----------------------